northernbeacheswebsites/wp-gotowebinar/readme.txt

 * Initial launch of the plugin

 == Upgrade Notice ==

+= 9.2 =
+* The plugin now shows an authentication status message on the plugin settings page.
+This can help users who have account issues.

 = 9.1 =
 * New video showcasing all the features of WP GoToWebinar